Dementias 2026 Programme

 Timothy Rittman, Assistant Professor, University of Cambridge

 The approach to genetics has changed dramatically over the past few years.
-This talk will review when to test for genetics forms of dementia, and provide and overview of the testing process.
-The aim is to help you identify people with dementia to whom you would offer a genetic test, and give you confidence in interpreting and discussing the results.
+This talk will review when to test for genetics forms of dementia, and provide an overview of the testing process.
+The aim is to help identify people with dementia to whom you would offer a genetic test and to create confidence in interpreting and discussing the results.

 -